All the Bad Stuff on One Page

 We believe you (and your doctor) but it's like this:

-Suppose I'm a baker and you order a 10-foot tall cake for yourself.
+Suppose I'm a baker and you order a 10-foot tall cake for your birthday.

 Then something terrible happens.
 You get the flu.
 You fall down a flight of stairs.
 You get drunk and crack a tooth on a coffee table.